 - Diabetes: Though the reasons are unknown, diabetic patients are two to four times more likely to develop frozen shoulder than normal individuals

-- Medical conditions: Recovery from medical condition that restrict movement of arms like stroke or a mastectomy, may make the shoulder joint stiff and lead to frozen shoulder
+- Medical conditions: Recovery from a medical condition that restricts movement of arms like stroke or a mastectomy, may make the shoulder joint stiff and lead to frozen shoulder

 Frozen shoulder usually comprises of three stages:

 - Painful Stage: It is the most initial stage and involves the shoulder getting stiff and very painful, with minimum or limited movement.
 Movement becomes limited.